ccao-data/model-res-avm/README.md

 price of every home be if it had sold last year?”
 To answer this question, we use a two-step process:

-1.  **Modeling**: First, we use the code in this repository to train an predictive machine learning model.
+1.  **Modeling**: First, we use the code in this repository to train a predictive machine learning model.
 The model predicts the sale price (fair market value) of unsold properties using the known sale price of similar and nearby properties.
 Training the model involves